 Who is the perfect French conversation partner?

-In theory, any person fluent in French would do.
+In theory, anyone fluent in French would do.
 But speaking in a language you learn isn’t easy, and it’s important to find someone who really motivates you.
-Ideally the perfect French pen pal would be someone who:
+Ideally the perfect French conversation partner would be someone who: